Distributed Alignment Processes with Samples of Group Average: Introduction

+Evidently, in contrast to the centralized case (Eq.~\eqref{eq:cent_positions}), here the center of mass moved as a result of the agents movements.
+Importantly, however, the relative positions of the agents (and therefore, their costs) are identical to the ones obtained in the centralized protocol.
+Again, this is no coincidence, and holds for any measurement noises.
+The reason is, that the two locations of the agents in the distributed setting differ by the same shift, compared to their location in the centralized setting.
+Indeed, we have:

+This shift, i.e., $\tfrac{1}{4}(Y_1+Y_2)$, represents the ``mistake'' made by distributed agents in attempting to meet at the center, compared with the centralized algorithm.
+However, since both agents in the distributed setting are shifted by the same quantity compared to their respective positions in the centralized setting, their relative stretch remains the same in both settings.
+A main challenge of this paper is to show that this phenomenon holds also in the multi-round scenario, and with arbitrary number of agents.

-\paragraph{\bf Weighted-average algorithms.} We first investigate weighted-average algorithms in which all agents have the same responsiveness $\rho$, that furthermore remains fixed throughout the execution (see Eq.~\eqref{eq:responsive}).
-The proof of the following theorem is deferred to Appendix \ref{app:weighted}.
+{\bf Weighted-average algorithms with fixed responsiveness.} As a warm-up towards understanding multi-round scenarios with multiple agents, we first investigate weighted-average algorithms in which all agents have the same responsiveness~$\rho$, that furthermore remains fixed throughout the execution (see Eq.~\eqref{eq:responsive}).
+The proofs of both Theorems~\ref{thm:weighted_average1} and~\ref{thm:weighted_average2} below are given in Section~\ref{sec:warm-up_proofs}.

 \begin{theorem} Assume that all agents execute $\W(\rho)$, for a fixed $0 \leq \rho \leq 1$.
-Then for every $i \in \{ 1,...,n \}$ and every $t \in \mathbb{N}$, the stretch $\tb_i^{(t)}$ is normally distributed, and
+Then for every $i \in I$ and every $t \in \mathbb{N}$, the stretch $\tb_i^{(t)}$ is normally distributed, and